Kenya African Union: KAU is banned

 Speaking to them separately, Baring asked them to disassociate themselves with Kenyatta and the arrested leaders of KAU.
 They tried but were unable to convince the Governor that the KAU did not have any Mau Mau adherents in its ranks, and tried to exonerate Kenyatta from any links with the Mau Mau.

 During the meeting, The KAU deputation presented a petition to the Governor seeking a number of reforms including the abolition by law of racial discrimination, the extension of education facilities to Africans, elections for African members and increased African representation in the Legislative Council.
 They also demanded a common roll for all three races with equal seats for Africans and non-Africans.
 They also demanded commissioned ranks for Africans in the Armed Forces and senior civil service posts; assistance in agricultural development; equal pay for equal qualifications and work and freedom of speech and assembly.

 The Emergency dealt a severe blow to the KAU and most of its leaders, particularly those from Central Kenya, were either arrested or had to flee to avoid arrest.
 Odede took over the leadership of KAU on an acting capacity but he too was arrested on March 8, 1953, again on suspicions of sympathizing with the Mau Mau.

 KAU was eventually banned on June 8, 1953, eight months into the Emergency.

 The ban coincided with the arrival of British troops to boost the effort against the Mau Mau.

 Prior to Odede's arrest, the Luo Union under the Ker Oginga Odinga, issued a statement supporting KAU and this raised fears that the influence of the Mau Mau would spread to Nyanza.
-After Odede's arrest, the other influential Nyanza leader Wycliffe Works Wasya Awori was constantly harrassed even as he demanded the African MLCs be allowed to hold meetings as they wanted.
+After Odede's arrest, the other influential Nyanza leader W.W.W.
+Awori was constantly harassed even as he demanded the African MLCs be allowed to hold meetings as they wanted.